alfatetan/erc20_wallets_tracker/README.md

 # ERC20 Wallets Balances Tracker

-The simple tracker provides an ability to track of the ERC20 wallets balances for different ERC20 tokens.
+The simple tracker allows tracking the ERC20 wallet balances for different ERC20 tokens.

-#### Launch:
+Launch:

-1. Go to [Moralis.IO website](https://moralis.io) and create your own account.
+1. Go to Moralis.IO website and create your account.

 2. Create your own API Key and Client ID

-3. Look at the "config_template.js" file first and insert your API keys and data.
+3. First, look at the "config_template.js" file and insert your API keys and Client ID.

 4. Rename "config_template.js" to "config.js"

+5. Open index.html in the browser